dvreeze/ocp-java-17-learning/doc/chapter06-class-design.md

 ### Creating classes

-*Access modifiers* `private` and `protected` *cannot be used on top-level classes*.
+*Access modifiers* `private` and `protected` *cannot be used on top-level classes* (or any top-level type, for that matter).
 All access modifiers can be used on nested classes, though.

 A local variable (including method parameters) can *shadow* an instance variable with the same name (because Java uses the most granular scope).
 We can access the instance variable, though, by using the `this` reference, which refers to